What are the staff doing while the museum is closed?

 Kirkland Museum receives financial support through two main sources of funding: 1.) earned income from admissions, museum store sales and memberships and 2.) donations from individuals and foundations.

-What is the history of the art school and studio building?
+What is the history of the studio and art school building?

 Built in 1910–1911, the original Arts & Crafts style building is Denver’s oldest commercial art building and the second oldest in Colorado, after the Van Briggle Memorial Pottery building in Colorado Springs.
 English-born artist Henry Read (1851–1935) commissioned architects Maurice B. Biscoe (1871–1953) and Henry H. Hewitt (1875–1926) to construct his Students’ School of Art.
 Kirkland rented and later purchased the building and started the Kirkland School of Art (1932–1946) with classes accredited by the University of Colorado beginning in 1933.
 After Kirkland’s return to the University of Denver, he used the Pearl Street building as his studio until his death in 1981.
-The studio is now incorporated into Kirkland Museum and will be relocated to the new museum at 12th & Bannock.
+The studio is now incorporated into Kirkland Museum and was relocated to the new museum at 12th & Bannock on November 6, 2016.
 Read more about the history of the Studio Building here.

 Did Vance Kirkland live at 1311 Pearl?